Gigaspaces/xap-docs/site/content/xap110adm/memoryxtend-rocksdb-ssd.markdown

 | avg-object-size-KB |  Average object size. | 5KB | optional |
 | persistent |  data is written to flash, space will perform recovery from flash if needed.  | | required |

-# Supported XAP APIs

-All XAP APIs are supported with the BlobStore configuration.
-This includes the Space API (POJO and Document), JDBC API, JPA API, JMS API, and Map API.

 # Configuration
 Configuring an IMDG (Space) with BlobStore should be done via the `RocksDBBlobStoreDataPolicyFactoryBean`, or the `RocksDBBlobStoreConfigurer`.
 For example: